-17. What will happen if I load a default for less than \$100.00?
+14(b) What will happen if I load a default for less than \$100.00?

 We will reject the default and return it to the credit provider.
 The Credit Reporting Privacy Code 2004 does not now allow us to accept defaults less than a \$100.00.
+We are implementing this as from the earliest date we could do so.

-18. Do I have to have consent (authorisation) from my customer before I access their credit file?
+15. Do I have to have consent (authorisation) from my customer before I access their credit file?
 If I do not have their consent what are the consequences?